ynikitenko/lena/docs/source/index.rst

 -------------
 To get started, read the :doc:`tutorial`.

-Complete documentation on Lena classes and specific topics can be found in the :doc:`reference`.
+Complete documentation for Lena modules can be found in the :doc:`reference`.

-..
+.. and specific topics
     For general questions, see :doc:`Questions & Answers <questions_and_answers>`.

 ..